 One of the most appealing aspects of the Amazon Echo (and probably one of the many reasons it's become so popular so fast) is just how easy it is to use.

 But even for the tech-lovers, navigating a new piece of tech sometimes isn't as simple as you expect.
 That's why we're here to help you make sure you're set up as quickly as possible and can start bossing Amazon's smart assistant Alexa around in no time.

-With the Echo range getting bigger all the time, and the built-in Alexa assistant getting smarter all the time, there's never been a better time to buy an Echo or add one to your growing smart home collection.
+With the Echo range expanding nearly year-on-year, and the built-in Alexa assistant getting smarter all the time, there's never been a better time to buy an Echo or add one to your growing collection of smart home devices.

 Whether you've picked up one for yourself or someone else, this is our step-by-step guide to setting up a new Amazon Echo smart speaker.
 You certainly don't want to be showing off your new toy to guests only to find it doesn't understand you or it's otherwise not working – but we can help with a smooth introduction.